 Mr. Gardner's irrigation commission bill was then in order as a special order of the day.
-Mr. Lambert asked for House the Senate decided to reinstall postponement, as there was a substitute bill to Holmgren's bill pending in the Senate.
+Mr. Lambert asked for postponement, as there was a substitute bill to Holmgren's bill pending in the Senate.
 The postponement was voted down and first reading of House bill No. 243 proceeded with.
-The speaker proposed some radical amendments to the bill, the chief of which was that the governor appoint one person from each county at a salary of \$200 each. instead of a commission of four at \$1,500 each, as the original bill reads. ference committee thereby showing Mr. Pond proposed to amend the amendment by making the appoint ments, one from each judicial district.
-Mr. Gardner thought that the large commission would be too cumbersome He would not seriously object to one from each judicial district, however.
+The speaker proposed some radical amendments to the bill, the chief of which was that the governor appoint one person from each county at a salary of \$200 each instead of a commission of four at \$1,500 each, as the original bill reads.
+Mr. Pond proposed to amend the amendment by making the appointments, one from each judicial district.
+Mr. Gardner thought that the large commission would be too cumbersome.
+He would not seriously object to one from each judicial district, however.
 That would leave them \$800 salary each.
 Mr. Harmon thought that the county proposition was all right, but he would be glad to compromise on the judicial district amendment.

 Mr. Lambert said that he favored the speaker's amendments.
-He was strongly in favor of the counties commission.
-So was Mr. Anderson, but he considered that the money spent on a commission would be to little purpose as the Legis-lature could hardly have more informa-tion on the subject than it had now.
+He was strongin favor of the counties commission So was Mr. Anderson, but he considered that the money spent on a commission would be to little purpose as the Legis-lature could hardly have more informa-tion on the subject than it had now.